-8 Parallel up, Parallel down, Flattener - short rates up and long rates down, Steepener - short rates down long rates up, Short rates up, Short rates down b) Approach to managing equity risk in the banking book
+5 Parallel up, Parallel down, Flattener - short rates up and long rates down, Steepener - short rates down long rates up, Short rates up, Short rates down b) Approach to managing equity risk in the banking book

-The group holds limited equity positions in the banking book for the purpose of infrastructure ownership.
+The group holds limited equity positions in the banking book for the purpose of being members of certain financial infrastructure.
 Listed and unlisted investments are approved by the Credit Committee, in accordance with the delegated authority limits.
 Periodic reviews and reassessments are undertaken on the performance of the investment.

 All instances of banking book equity risk are notionally regarded as presenting credit risk for management purposes.
-All origination, rating, approval, exposure monitoring, and annual review of such equity investments will therefore be managed under the scope of the Credit Risk Policy.
+All origination, rating, approval, exposure monitoring and annual review of such equity investments will therefore be managed under the scope of the Credit Risk Policy.